 The Rev. Ralph Satter, pastor of St. Matthew United Methodist Church, Peary, will preach at the 9:45 a.m.
 Sunday service.

 A combined worship service with Bethel UMC will be held at 10:30 a.m.
 Sunday, Aug.
 31, at St. Matthew.
 A covered-dish lunch to welcome the Rev. Mr. and Mrs. Satter will be held at noon.

 The sermon topic of Pastor Bradley A. Holmes of St. Paul Baptist Church, Gloucester, at the 11 a.m.
 Sunday service will be “Life in the Church.”

 Susanna Wesley United Methodist

-Ladies’ Bible study will be held from 9-11:30 a.m.
-Tuesday and adult Bible study on I and II Samuel will be held from 6:30-8 p.m.
+The Fish and Loaves Ministry will meet at 3 p.m.
+Saturday.
+Bible study on I and II Samuel will continue from 6:30-8 p.m.
 Wednesday.

 The First United Baptist

 The sermon title of the Rev. E. Randolph Graham, pastor of the First United Baptist Church, White Marsh, at 11 a.m.
 Sunday service will be “The Faithfulness of God.”
 The Male Chorus will sing.

 Revival services will be held at 7 p.m.
 Wednesday through Friday with evangelist, the Rev. Alvin Armstead.
 Music will be presented by choirs from First Morning Star Baptist on Wednesday, Zion Hill Baptist on Thursday, Aug.
 28, and Zion Hill Baptist on Friday, Aug.
 29.